v613/mentornet/README.md

 - Participate in assigned sessions
 - Leave reviews and feedback
 - View mentor profiles and course details
+- Can be blocked by administrators (restricts all access when blocked)

 ### **Mentor**
 - All mentee capabilities +